 Have a strategy for getting the best prices, knowing that your clients have had a say in that so that they know what they are getting for their money.
 Small businesses cannot compete on price, so don’t even try.
 You only end up in a race to the bottom and that’s no way to run a successful interior design business.
 Show your value because that is what customers actually buy.

 This is probably quite an obvious one, but if you are working on your own it often gets put to the back of the queue.
 You don’t like doing it, you might not even understand how to do it.
 Some people are frightened of numbers and finances, and that is quite common in creative industries.
 If this is you, you are not alone!

 Unfortunately keeping on top of the numbers is crucial.
-When running a business you have responsibilities to you, your family, your customers, your suppliers and to the tax man.
+When running a business you have responsibilities to you, your family, your customers, your suppliers, and the taxman.
 Whilst I have put the tax man at the end of this list, he does have the most influence if you get it wrong.
 Unfortunately, ignorance of the law is not a valid excuse.
 That said, as far as I am concerned, he stays at the back of the queue.
 Get everything else right and the tax man will be dealt with.

 There is a load of stuff out there now to help you manage your finances on the go.
 From sending your invoices out, automating reminders for payment, automating actually getting paid through Direct debit or Credit Card.
 You’ll also want to make sure your supplier invoices are recorded so that you can schedule the payments and most importantly manage that cash flow.
 But if numbers really do frighten you, or you just don’t have time, then get professional help.